Last updated on April 2nd, 2018 at 08:44 am

 Things wrapped up on Sunday evening with the awards ceremony, and more prizes for match winners and those placing high in the standings.
 I was lucky enough to get out of there with 900 free Berger Bullets, and about $400 in cash for my efforts, not a bad haul at all for a shooting match.

 John Whidden wasn’t in any danger from me, but I was pretty happy just to get squadded nearby on the same relay all weekend – it’s always a good sign to be placed near the leaders.
 I went down to Phoenix with the goal of finishing in the top 10, so I was very pleased with my 3rd place finish in the “Any Rifle” category which put me at 5th place overall.
 Hopefully 2017 will continue the way it started.
 New barrels went on both the Palma and 6mm rifles last weekend, and load testing will start next Saturday to start getting ready for the Midwest season.
 Hopefully both barrels will shoot as well as the ones they replaced!

 If you are a Long Range shooter who has never made the trip down to the SWN, I only have one word of advice for you: GO!
 This is really one of the best-run matches you will ever shoot, and Michelle Gallagher and her crew do an excellent job of making sure everyone is happy.
 And do I even need to mention that it takes place in Arizona in February?!?

-CLICK HERE to read Mia's take on the week and more images!
+CLICK HERE to read Mia's take on the week and more pics from the week!